SansSerif1/random-java-utilities/README.md

 Some utilities to make my coding sessions easier.

 ## Download and Use
-Currently I have no idea how to create a maven repository, so heres how to use it as a local file.
-- Download the jar dependency from [here](https://github.com/SansSerif1/random-java-utilities/releases/tag/1.0)
 - Add this to your pom:
 ```
 <repositories>